 An important point is this is just the likely political impact, and is not inherently a fairer result.
 Equal voting weights are just one requirement for political equality, and other violations in the UK are more significant.
 It would be strange to take a party that is currently governing with a majority based on a minority of the vote and say it is under-powered.

-While in general things being equal is better than than not being equal, the key question is exactly what you’re making equal.
+While in general things being equal is better than than not being equal, the key question is exactly what is being made equal.

 To understand more about this, we need an estimate of the vote eligible population.
 The different annual mid-year predictions for constituencies in individual nations make it easy to count adults, but there is not a complete or recent estimate of how many of those adults are eligible to vote.
 Using the proportion of vote-eligible adults by constituency in the 2011 census for England and Wales the adult population figures were adjusted downwards by each constituency, with constituencies in Scotland and Northern Ireland adjusted downwards by the average percentage for that nation.
 That gives us a distribution which again has broadly the same pattern of geographic movement, but the political impact is virtually nill: